Get

 What Affects a Tabby Cat’s Growth

-Several other factors besides breed will affect your tabby cat’s growth.
-Genetics plays a strong role, and it’s common for tabby cats to grow to a size that is similar to their parents.
+Several other factors besides breed will affect your tabby cat’s size.
+Genetics plays a strong role, and it’s common for a full-grown tabby cat to be a similar size to their parents.
 Female tabby cats also tend to be smaller than male tabby cats.

 Kittens must also engage in enough exercise every day.
 Exercise promotes the healthy development of muscles, bones, and joints.
-Healthy play also helps develop a cat’s eye-paw coordination, balance, and agility.
+Healthy play also helps cats hone their eye-paw coordination, balance, and agility.

 tabby cat eating from a bowl outside